gonzalezreal/ReadingList/README.md

 # ReadingList
-ReadingList is a sample application that shows how to create a Web Service Client and the corresponding model layer using [Mantle Modeling Framework](https://github.com/github/Mantle) and the [Overcoat](https://github.com/gonzalezreal/Overcoat) AFNetworking extension.
+**ReadingList** is a sample application that shows how to create a Web Service Client and the corresponding model layer using [Mantle Modeling Framework](https://github.com/github/Mantle) and the [Overcoat](https://github.com/gonzalezreal/Overcoat) AFNetworking extension.
-Specifically, ReadingList allows you to search for books in the iBooks Store and save them in a local database.
+Specifically, ReadingList allows you to search for books in the **iBooks Store** and save them in a local database.
 It won't get an Apple Design Award, but it is a fairly complete real life example.
 ## Installation
-In order to build and run ReadingList, you must install first project dependencies via CocoaPods.
+In order to build and run ReadingList, you must install first project dependencies via **CocoaPods**.
 To do so:
 ```
 $ gem install cocoapods # If necessary
 $ cd ReadingList